Learn ➜ Material Health Guides ➜ Fragrance Guide

 What are propellants?

 Propellants are compressed gasses in aerosol cans that force the scent out in its powerful, misty form.
 In the “olden days,” this gas was CFCs, or chlorofluorocarbons.
 However, CFC’s were banned because they were contributing to a big hole in the ozone layer.
 Now, other gasses are used instead.
-These are released along with the scent, so it’s important to use safe ones.
+These are released along with the scent, so it’s a good idea to use safe ones.
+Benzene, a well-known human carcinogen, of which there is no level of safe exposure to, was found in many personal care aerosol sprays in 2021, forcing a major recall of those items.
+Ethanol may be a propellant that contains trace amounts of benzene (a carcinogen).
+Some home fragrance aerosols use acetone and propane as propellants.

 What is the difference between nitrogen and other gas propellants?